Cosmos-it/guide-to-develop-on-dragonchain/README.md

 pip install dragonchain-sdk
 ```

-Lets create a file called index.py.
-We will incrementatlly add code to this file you created until the end.
+We will create a file called index.py and incrementally add code.

 ```python
 import json